ASMA-GIT/Liveasy/README.md

 # Liveasy
-Create a clone as part of task given by Liveasy.
+Created a clone as part of task given by Liveasy.